dlcorporation/openbazaar/README.md

     `cd /vagrant && ./run_dev.sh`

-6. Now return to your host and open firefox to:
+6. Now return to your host and open your web browser to:

     `http://127.0.0.1:8888`